amckay/HetAgentsv2/Notes/MIT.md

 ## Codes

-See `MITshocks.jl` for an application where we simulate a 3% positive TFP shock.
+See `MIT.jl` for an application where we simulate a 3% positive TFP shock.
 The transition path should look like the figure below.

 ![Perfect foresight transition path following TFP shock](Figures/MIT.png)